W0lfwang/Bazzite-Desktop-full-Switcher/README.md

 We use a 3 file system to achieve our goal:

 **The switcher script**
-- Description: This is the script that will make the display manager switch. (maybe I can use a flag so this calls the service)
+- Description: This is the script that will make the display manager switch.
-- located at: `/var/usrlocal/bin/bazzite_switcher.sh`
+- located at: `/usr/local/bin/bazzite_switcher.sh`

 **Switch Service**
 - Description: Service to that will run the script (a service is needed to be use or session will not be terminated correctly).